fpsvogel/learn-ruby/README.md

 I've chosen the codebases below based on a these criteria:

 - Is active, with recent commits.
-- Does not use a JS framework on the frontend, though I made exceptions.
+- Does not use a JS framework on the front end, though I made exceptions.
 - Is well-known *or* it solves a problem that's interesting to me.

 If you want to explore more widely, here are other places to find open-source Ruby projects: